rw9999/Network-Plus-Notes/Chapter 1-9/Chapter 1/readme.md

 When people refer to hosts, they really can be referring to almost any type of networking devices—including workstations and servers.

+Usually, this term comes up when people are talking about resources and jobs that have to do with Transmission Control Protocol/Internet Protocol (TCP/IP).

+The scope of possible machines and devices is so broad because, in TCP/IP-speak, host means any network device with an IP address.

+The name host harks back to the Jurassic period of networking when those dinosaurs known as **mainframes** were the only intelligent devices able to roam the network.
+These were called **hosts** whether they had TCP/IP functionality or not.

+In that bygone age, everything else in the network-scape was referred to as **dumb terminals** because only mainframes—hosts—were given IP addresses.

+Another fossilized term from way back then is **gateways**, which was used to talk about any layer 3 machines like routers.

+#

+### Metropolitan Area Network

+A metropolitan area network (MAN) is just as it sounds, a network covering a metropolitan area used to interconnect various buildings and facilities usually over a carrier-provided network.

+Think of a MAN as a concentrated WAN and you’ve got it.

+MANs typically offer high-speed interconnections using in-ground fiber optics and can be very cost-effective for high-speed interconnects.

+#

+### Wide Area Network

+WAN networks are what we use to span large geographic areas and go the distance.

+Like the Internet, WANs usually employ both routers and public links, so that’s generally the criteria used to define them.

+Here’s a list of some of the important ways that WANs are different from LANs:

+- WANs usually need a router port or ports.

+- WANs span larger geographic areas and/or can link disparate locations.

+- WANs are usually slower.

+- We can choose when and how long we connect to a WAN.
+A LAN is all or nothing—our workstation is connected to it either permanently or not at all, although most of us have dedicated WAN links now.

+- WANs can utilize either private or public data transport media such as phone lines.